B05901022/CV2022Final_Face_Landmark_Detection/README.md

 ```

 - In **soup.py**
-    - select the chekpoints you want to use
+    - Add the checkpoints to be averaged in MODEL_checkpointS list
 ![image alt](./pic/4.png)

-    - They should come from smae backbone model
+    - Ensure all selected come from smae backbone model

 <h2 id = "Generate"> Generate solution.txt </h2>